MicrosoftDocs/dynamics365-guidance/guidance/techtalks/attribute-based-omnichannel-product-inventory-search.md

 ﻿---
-title: Introducing attribute-based omnichannel product and inventory search
+title: Introducing attribute-based omnichannel product
 description: Learn about attribute-based omnichannel product and inventory search with Copilot.
 The TechTalk also covers security aspects and customization.
 author: dereklh77
 ms.author: v-heuerderek